 - a) Nonspendable includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
 Consists of fund balance associated with inventories and prepaid expenses. - b) Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
-As of June 30, 2021, there was \$27,173 in cash restricted to the lunch program. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
+There are no restricted fund balances at year end. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
 There are no committed fund balances at year end. - d) Assigned fund balance classification are intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
-As of June 30, 2021, there was \$70,169 in cash assigned to the School's internal account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
+The assigned fund balances at year end pertains to the School's internal account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
 This is the residual classification for the School's general fund.